Natural Products

 Both John R Lee MD, and JeriLynn Prior MD advocate the use of natural progesterone as a far better alternative to birth control pills.
 After all, birth control pills (BCP’s) are a chemical form of castration, and work by inhibiting ovulation.

 When PCOS (polycystic ovary syndrome) was first described in 1935 by Stein and Leventhal, it was fairly rare.
-Nowadays, it is quite common, involving 6 to 10 per cent of the female population, affecting 3.5 to 5 million women.
+Nowadays, it is quite common, affecting around 3.5 to 5 million women.

 Why the increased incidence?
 Some believe that endocrine disruptor chemicals in the environment are to blame.